pranjal1971/News_App/README.md

 # News_App
-News App using Api
+News App using Api.
-Retrofit is used to call news app
+Retrofit is used to call Api